-We have audited the combined financial statements of the United Church of Christ Board and Certain Affiliated Entities (the Organization), which comprise the combined statements of financial position as of December 31, 2022 and 2021, the related combined statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended and the related notes to the combined financial statements (collectively, the financial statements).
+We have audited the consolidated financial statements of the United Church of Christ Board and Certain Affiliated Entities (the Organization), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended and the related notes to the consolidated financial statements (collectively, the financial statements).

-In our opinion, the accompanying combined financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2022 and 2021, and changes in its net assets, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of December 31, 2023 and 2022, and changes in its net assets, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.